DeanHinNet/jwtAuth/README.md

-Installation

-`npm install`

-Run Dev Environment

-To run node server

-`npm start`

 Welcome to Auth with JWT!

-Game Plan for creating authentication api.
-Installation
+JWT Auth is an authorization api using Json Web Tokens.
+For more information on JWT please see the following https://en.wikipedia.org/wiki/JSON_Web_Token.
+This will allow the user to enter their username and password once (within a specified period of time) and continue to use APIs that are restricted and not public to all users.

+#Installation

 `npm install`

-Run Dev Environment

-To run node server
+#To run node server

 `npm start`

-Welcome to Auth with JWT!

-Game Plan for creating authentication api.
+#Game Plan for creating authentication api.

  1. Database - Create database to house user data and tokens/uuid.
      A. User DB - Userid, username, password, email etc. Use hash+salt to